wasmCloud/wasmcloud.com/docs/app-dev/debugging/actors.md

 ### Missing Capability Claims

 When a wasmCloud actor needs access to a capability provider, we require cryptographically signed claims embedded in that actor.
 The host runtime operates on a deny-by-default and require claims to be an allow-list to ensure our actors are secure.
-Adding these capability claims is mostly managed for you with `wash` when you build your actor and the space-separated list of capability claims in the `Makefile` included with any actor project.
+Adding these capability claims is mostly managed for you with `wash` when you build your actor and the list of capability claims in `wasmcloud.toml` included with any actor project.

 This can be illustrated with the `KVCounter` example actor fairly easily.
 The actor needs to be signed with the `wasmcloud:httpserver` capability to receive HTTP requests, and the `wasmcloud:keyvalue` capability to issue requests to a keyvalue database.
 Omitting either of these will cause errors due to the inability to receive a request or the inability to issue one, so we'll cover both of those scenarios here.